 The most common mistakes

-- Having invoices but not marking them as professional → you lose the benefit
+- Having invoices but not marking them as a business expense → you lose the benefit

-- Assuming all expenses are “deductible” like in organized accounting → wrong model
+- Assuming all expenses are “deductible” like in organized accounting → different tax regime

 - Not understanding partial allocation → you overestimate your expenses and get a surprise tax bill